 So, what did we talk about?
 Her mum, obviously.
 And multiple sclerosis.
 How much I loved the book.
 The fact that Australian releases were so far behind.
 It was morning in the UK, early evening in Brisbane.
 She asked about the weather.
 “Hot.
 It’s always hot,” I said, “…even in the winter.”
 That obviously appealed to her and, although she had no immediate plans to visit Australia, she did say she’d love to have a warm winter one day.

 She gave me an email address for her publisher and we left it at that.
 I got a response from the publisher – a maybe, one day, fobbing-off type of email.
 Oh well.
 I let it go.
 As interesting as the MS connection was, there were other authors I could contact.
 Remember… it was still early days in the Potter craze!

 Months later, once the MS READ-a-thon was done-and-dusted for the year and planning had started for the next, I rang her number.
 Book number three Harry Potter and the Prisoner of Azkaban would soon be released and things were getting quite frenzied.
 It was clear Harry Potter was a thing.
-The Philosopher’s Stone regularly appeared on submitted reading lists and there had been a noticeable increase in the number of boys taking part in the MS READ-a-thon which I attributed in no small part to J K Rowling’s wizarding tale.
+The Philosopher’s Stone regularly appeared on the lists of books read by MS READ-a-thon-ers and there had been a noticeable increase in the number of boys taking part which I attributed in no small part to Rowling’s wizarding tale.
 I wanted to let her know and, hopefully, get her interested in the 2000 program.

 The number was disconnected.
 I tried contacting her agent and the publisher.
 I sent some emails.
 I got no replies.
 The Harry horse with my good friend Jo perched atop it had bolted.